rocha-carvalhaes/studies/README.md

 # studies
-My repository to share studying and testing materials.
+My repository to keep studying and testing materials.